Skip to main content

 All deer must be tagged with a valid deer tag as prescribed by the department before the animal is moved from the point of kill (50-11-320).

-4.1 – On WMA lands with designated check stations, all deer bagged must be checked at a check station.
-Deer bagged too late for reporting one day must be reported the following day.
+4.1 – On WMA lands with designated check stations, all deer bagged must be checked at a check station as required.

 4.2 – Unless otherwise specified by the Department, only antlered deer may be taken on all WMA lands.
 Deer with visible antlers of less than two (2) inches above the hairline are considered antlerless deer and must be tagged with an antlerless deer tag issued by the Department.
 A point is any projection at least one inch long and longer than wide at some location at least one inch from the tip of the projection.